anyscale/llm-router/README.md

 1. **Model Choices**: We’ll use GPT-4 as an example of a closed LLM and Mixtral-8x7B as the OSS LLM, so our llm router will route between these two models.
 2. **Response Quality Rating**: We'll quantify the quality of an LLM response on a scale of 1 to 5 stars, with higher scores indicating better quality.
 For simplicity, we'll assume that GPT-4 always achieves a 5-star rating, so it serves as a reference for Mixtral-8x7B.
 3. **LLM Router Model**: We'll finetune a Llama3-8B model as our LLM router and leverage Anyscale's powerful API.
-Our research (see our [arXiv paper](put link to arxiv paper)) shows that this model offers superior routing performance compared to smaller architectures.
+[Our research](https://arxiv.org/pdf/2406.18665) shows that this model offers superior routing performance compared to smaller architectures.

 More concretely, the objective of an LLM router is to direct "simple" queries to Mixtral-8x7B, thereby maintaining high overall response quality (e.g., an average score of 4.8/5) while significantly reducing costs (e.g., by 50%).

 We show that it's possible to build LLM routers that achieve outstanding performance.
-Below are results from our best-performing LLM routers, the Causal LLM and a Matrix Factorization (MF) model, evaluated on the MT Bench benchmark ([source](https://arxiv.org/pdf/2306.05685)), which demonstrate that our routers can achieve higher quality with lower costs (i.e., fewer calls to GPT-4) compared to the random baseline and public LLM routing systems from Unify AI and NotDiamond.
+Below are results from our best-performing LLM routers, the Causal LLM and a Matrix Factorization (MF) model, evaluated on the ([MT Bench benchmark](https://arxiv.org/pdf/2306.05685)), which demonstrate that our routers can achieve higher quality with lower costs (i.e., fewer calls to GPT-4) compared to the random baseline and public LLM routing systems from Unify AI and NotDiamond.
 For more details on these results and additional ones, refer to our paper.

 <div style="text-align: center;">
     <img src="assets/indep-benchmark.png" alt="LLM Router" width="500"/>